ChiefWoods/quote-api/README.md

 ### Get Quote by Id

-`GET /api/quotes/:name/:id`
+`GET /api/quotes/:collection/:id`

-Gets a quote by id.

 #### Response

 ```
 {
-    "id": 1,
-    "name": "Thanos",
-    "quote": "The hardest choices require the strongest wills."
+    "_id": 3,
+    "title": "Henri Ducard",
+    "desc": "You must become more than just a man in the mind of your opponent."
 }
 ```

 ### Get All Quotes

-`GET /api/quotes/:name`
+`GET /api/quotes/:collection`

-Gets all quotes from a collection.

 #### Response